What is the Most Sustainable Ink? | What Inks are Eco-Friendly

 Our Comprehensive Bill of Materials provides extensive detail on the ink types used for both inline and post-production printing on our various lines of sustainable packaging.
 But, in almost all of our printing, we use some type of low or no VOC water-based ink.
 The two main exceptions are the EcoEnclose logo on our Paper Apparel Mailers and our We Care Cards, which are both run through an offset press and utilize low VOC soy-based inks.

-The Move to Algae Ink
+The Transition to Algae Ink

 All of this discussion around soy and water-based inks deals with the ink's carrier alone.

-Our algae ink, developed by Living Ink Technologies, is one of the first real innovations in the ink industry in the past few decades.
+Our Algae Ink, developed by Living Ink Technologies, is one of the first real innovations in the ink industry in the past few decades.